brunopk/sc-rpi/doc/commands.md

 - SC RPi command topic: `scrpi/<section-id>/command`
 - Result topic (for successful and failed SC RPi command execution results): `scrpi/result`

-Note that **there's an specific command topic for each section in the strip**, similar to Home Assistant that requires a different topic for each entity (see [`/src/sc_rpi/utils/topic_utils.py`](/src/sc_rpi/utils/topic_utils.py)).
+Note that **there's a specific command topic for each section in the strip**, similar to Home Assistant that requires a different topic for each entity (see [`/src/sc_rpi/utils/topic_utils.py`](/src/sc_rpi/utils/topic_utils.py)).
 All messages, to/from SC RPi and Home Assistant, are **JSON-formatted** messages.
 Commands sent through the SC RPi command topic have the same format:

 ```json
 {